Beginner Stand-up Comedy Workshop with Mike Donovan

 Fast forward, Mike is now on staff at ACT II serving in the External Relations Office but is still facilitating comedy workshops in his spare time.

-Workships are virtual and are being coordinated by Education Coordinator, Rose Marie Kettinger.
+Workshops are being coordinated by Education Coordinator, Rose Marie Kettinger.
 Questions?
-Email [email protected].
+Email [email protected]